Here’s what you need to know about ENO’s classic production of The Barber of Seville.

 ★★★★ ‘Sheer delight’ The Guardian | ★★★★ ‘A national institution’ The Daily Telegraph

 First staged in 1987, our production in 2017 is the thirteenth revival of director Jonathan Miller’s classic production of The Barber of Seville.
 This is an iconic production loved by our audiences for thirty years.
 Have a look at the trailer to get an idea of what it’s all about:

-Director Jonathan Miller has had a more than 30-year relationship with ENO, where his productions have included Rigoletto, The Mikado, Carmen, Der Rosenkavalier, La traviata, La bohème and The Elixir of Love.
-Apart from his international engagements as an opera director, he has worked for theatres in London, Europe and the USA.
+Director Jonathan Miller had a more than 30-year relationship with ENO, where his productions have included Rigoletto, The Mikado, Carmen, Der Rosenkavalier, La traviata, La bohème and The Elixir of Love.
+In addition to his international work an opera director, he also worked for theatres in London, Europe and the USA.

 You’ve probably heard it before